manekinekko/freebox-web-remote/README.md

 Freebox V6 Web Remote Control
 =

+DISCLAIMER
+--
 This app is for the french ISP "Free" users only.

+About
+--
-It allows the use to control the STB directly from the browser.
+This app allows the user to control the STB directly from the browser.
+The UI of the remote control is 100% made of CSS3.